Procedures

 Language Series, 1964-2004

-The creation of these patterns are determined by a limited ruleset of shapes and numbers.
+The creation of these patterns is determined by a limited ruleset of shapes and numbers.

 Kinematics Dress 6, 2015